-Update: Our patient is now seen 8 months after surgery.
-The scars continue to fade and improve.
+Update: Our patient is now seen 11 months after surgery.
+The breasts have softened in appearance and appear even more natural.

 A 17 yo high school student who was 16 at the time of her surgery.
 She had consults with and interviewed multiple plastic surgeons before deciding who she wanted to perform her breast reduction.
 I am, of course, delighted that she chose our office.
 She was a 30 G cup and had problems with back pain, shoulder pain, irritation of her shoulders from her bra as well as difficulty exercising.
 She was active in gymnastics until she had her breast development at the age of 13, but was not able to do gymnastics since because of the size of her breasts.
 As an aside, 30 is a difficult band size to find and she was able to obtain these at Lula Bell in Hanover, Massachusetts.
 She wished to be a full C after her reduction.
 She is petite at 5’2” and 127 lbs and is shown just before her surgery at the age of 16 and again, now 10 months after her surgery.
 She had a short T scar, superior pedicle breast reduction with the removal of 596 gms of tissue from each breast.
 (454 gms make a pound).
 She is thrilled with her new shape and size.
 Her symptoms are gone.
 She was proud to show me the difference between her size 6 prom dress, which she called a “granny dress” before her surgery, and this year’s prom dress which is a size 2, and looks like it she belongs on the red carpet in a Hollywood premiere.

 A 17 yo woman with 36DD-DDD breasts that have large since she was 13.
 She has not had any further breast development since she was 15.
 She has back pain, and also feels that her breasts are out of proportion to her body and draw undue attention.
 In addition she does not like the drooping appearance of her breasts.
 She is petite at 5’2” and 136 lbs .